IELTS Writing Task 2 sample answer (band score 8-9)

 One of the major advantages of giving young children a wider range of toys is the intellectual benefits it offers.
 Good toys engage a child's senses, spark their imaginations and encourage them to interact with others.
 For example, lego blocks can help preschoolers learn letters, numbers and language skills, while also developing their intellectual abilities.
 Many toys are made for children's educational and development purposes.
 For example, blocks, educational computer games, puzzles etc. and they ignite the creativity of children and let them find out their interests.
 Moreover, it can improve their communication skill by encouraging them to use those playthings and play with other children.
 Communication plays an essential role in our life and the toys can help them have playmates with whom they communicate a lot.

 On the contrary, children having too many playthings may be affected by some detrimental effects.
 First, it can make them greedy.
 For instance, many parents spoil their children by purchasing every toy the children want.
-This can give them an impression that they can have anything they wish and their desire to own more toys grow over time.
+This can give them an impression that they can have anything they wish and their desire to own more toys grows over time.
 When children get every toy they want, they will not value most of the toys and lose interest easily.
 This will not offer them any benefits of playing with good toys.
 Furthermore, too many toys may grow a conformist mentality in a child as their immature minds blindly follow other children's playing styles, activities and characters.
 It does not let a child develop his or her personality and character.

 In conclusion, toys play an important role in helping a child's growth, but too many toys may affect children's psychological development negatively.
 Therefore, parents should choose useful toys and purchase a reasonable number of toys that they feel are right for their children.